How My Editor Helped Me Understand Historical Fiction

 For instance, until watching the TV series Vikings, I had not known Rollo was the first Viking ruler of Normandy.
 In the series, Rollo is portrayed as the brother of the series’ protagonist, Ragnar Lodbrok, and the two battle alongside one another from the beginning.
 Yet, even if we presume Ragnar did exist (he probably didn’t), Rollo could never have fought beside him as their historical timelines do not match up.
 Yet, were it not for Rollo’s entertaining interpretation in the series, I may never have learned his true history.

 Despite coming to a reasoned decision that historical fiction can legitimately manipulate small aspects of history, I still wanted to make a clear distinction between fact and fiction in my novel.
 Much of this has been achieved with the inclusion of an appendix.
 However, I was still fearful my readers would not find the story believable.

 Cue the inclusion of huge amounts of exposition as I described the complexities of the global politics at the time and how they related to Roger and his companions.
 I knew I was doing it, but I could see no other way to anticipate future readers’ potential concerns.

 Fast forward one year and I had completed the first draft of Caesar of Mercenaries.
-The next step was to find an editor.
+The next step was to find an editor — in particular, someone who could help me take a top-down view of my entire project.
 I am the only writer in my family and, at the time, knew no-one in the industry (unless you count the Waterstones where I used to work).